 Can I receive a waiver of the mandatory application fee?

-For full consideration for the waiver, the request should be submitted before October 15, 2023.
-Recipients of the waiver will be notified between October 15 and October 30.
-Requests submitted after October 15 will be considered and awarded based on remaining available funds.
+For full consideration for the waiver, the request should be submitted before October 17, 2025.
+Requests submitted after October 17 may be considered and awarded based on remaining available funds.

 Off